vlayer-xyz/vlayer/book/src/features/web.md

 * First, note that we need to tell the `Verifier` which `Prover` contract to verify:
   * The `PROVER_ADDR` constant holds the address of the `Prover` contract that generated the proof.
   * The `PROVER_FUNC_SELECTOR` constant holds the selector for the `Prover.main()` function.
-  * `InfluencerDao` inherits from Verifier, so we can call the `onlyVerified` modifier, which makes sure that the passed proof is correct
+  * `InfluencerDao` inherits from Verifier, so we can call the `onlyVerified` modifier, which ensures that the proof we pass is correct

 * Next, we add two fields needed to track DAO members:
   * The `authorizedMembers` mapping holds the addresses of DAO members.
   * The `claimedChannels` mapping holds already claimed channels.

 * Finally, we need logic to add new members to the DAO:
-  * `!claimedChannels[channelId]` assertion prevents using the same channel more than once
+  * the `!claimedChannels[channelId]` assertion prevents the same channel from being used more than once
   * `authorizedMembers[msg.sender] = true` adds new member to DAO
   * `claimedChannels[channelId] = true` marks `channelId` as a claimed channel.